 - Tactical Situation Response

 - 9-1-1 Operations

 - Burglary Investigation

 - Crime Prevention

 - Internal Affairs

 Enrollment into the Princeton Police Department’s Citizens Police Academy is held twice each year: spring and fall.
-The online application for our Spring class is now closed.
+The online application for our Fall class is now closed.

 Classes will be held each Thursday evening from 7:00 pm to 10:00 pm at the Princeton Police Department located at 2000 E. Princeton Drive.